CDSoft/haskell-countdown/README.md

-# N-Queens problem in Haskell
+# Countdown (game show) in Haskell

-Here is a classic problem.
-The N-Queens problem consists in placing N queens on a board without interfering.
-Two queens must be on different rows, columns and diagonals.

-So here is my own version...
+"Countdown" is a game where the players have to take numbers and operations ($+$, $-$, $*$, $/$) and find a way to arrive to a given result.

+For instance, with 25, 50, 75, 100, 3 and 6 can you compute 952?

+Well this one is a bit difficult to find.
+Let's see if Haskell can find a solution.

-- the source code in Literate Haskell: [nqueens.lhs](nqueens.lhs)
+- the source code in Literate Haskell: [countdown.lhs](countdown.lhs)
-- the document rendered in Markdown: [nqueens.md](nqueens.md)
+- the document rendered in Markdown: [countdown.md](countdown.md)